 A Share Purchase Agreement ("SPA") was entered into by bluebird bio and Regeneron in August 2018.
 In August 2018, on the closing date of the transaction, bluebird bio issued Regeneron 0.4 million shares of bluebird bio's common stock, subject to certain restrictions, for \$238.10 per share, or \$100.0 million in the aggregate.
-Following the spin-off, Regeneron held approximately 0.1 million shares of 2seventy bio's common stock, subject to certain restrictions.
 The purchase price represents \$63.0 million worth of common stock plus a \$37.0 million premium, which represents a collaboration research advancement, or credit to be applied to Regeneron's initial 50 percent funding obligation for collaboration research, after which the collaborators will continue to fund ongoing research equally.
 The collaboration research advancement only applies to pre-IND research activities and is not refundable or creditable against post-IND research activities for any programs where Regeneron exercises its opt-in rights.